Guinea: Under military rule

 On 5 September 2021, after hours of gunfire near the presidential palace, Lieutenant Colonel Mamady Doumbouya seized control of state television and declared that President Alpha Conde's government had been dissolved and the nation's borders closed.
 By the evening, the putschists had declared control of all of Conakry and the country's armed forces.
 According to Guinée Matin, by 6 September, the military fully controlled the state administration and started to replace the civil administration with its military counterpart.
 The United Nations, European Union, African Union, ECOWAS (which suspended Guinea's membership), and La Francophonie denounced the coup, and called for President Condé's unconditional release.
-Similar responses came from some neighboring and Western countries (including the United States), and from China (which relies on Guinea for half of its aluminum ore, facilitated by its connections to President Condé).
+Similar responses came from some neighbouring and Western countries (including the United States), and from China (which relies on Guinea for half of its aluminium ore, facilitated by its connections to President Condé).
 Despite these, on 1 October 2021, Mamady Doumbouya was sworn in as interim president.

 On 11 May 2023, at least seven people were shot dead in anti-government demonstrations in cities across Guinea.
 The anti-government movement became involved in peaceful protests and called on rulers to end military rule in Guinea and transition the country to democracy.
 On 18 December 2023, an explosion occurred at the country's main oil depot in Conakry, killing 24 people and causing extensive fuel shortages in the country in the following weeks.
 Existing civil and economic unrest in the country temporarily worsened as a result, with several confrontations between protestors and police in Conakry, increased fuel and travel costs, and general price inflation throughout the country.

 Doumbouya initially set 31 December 2024 as the deadline to launch a democratic transition.
 But he missed the deadline, leading to protests and criticism from activists and the opposition.
 Under pressure, he promised in his New Year’s message that a decree for the constitutional referendum would be signed.
-Authorities have further added that all elections would be held in 2025, without committing to a particular date.
+Authorities further added that all elections would be held in 2025, without initially committing to a particular date.
 A constitutional referendum was held on 21 September 2025, which established a new constitution replacing the one approved in 2020 and marked the first step towards civilian rule.
+In May 2025, a presidential election was announced for December and held on 28 December 2025.

+On 28 December 2025, Guineans voted in the first election since the 2021 coup d'etat.
+There were 8 other candidates in the race as well as Mamady Doumbouya.

+On 5 January 2026, Mamady Doumbouya’s landslide election win was validated by the Supreme Court.
+He had received 86.72% of the votes.
+Following the election, ECOWAS unsuspended Guinea.